ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab4.md

 3. First, enter the *show* command.
 This will give a list of all of the available *status_provider* values.

+    {% include important.html content="For this lab the appliance clock should be  synchronized with the Windows desktop VM time.
+Automatic time sync is not available on the Skytap virtual MQ Appliances.
+Therefore the time on the appliance will start from the time the VM was last shut down or suspended.
+You should make sure the appliance time is in sync with the Windows desktop VM time.
+Use the \"show clock\" to display the time.
+If it doesn't match, use the \"clock\" command to set the appliance time to sync with the Windows time." %}

 4. Now enter *show version*.
 This will show the firmware and library version, similar to what is shown below.

 	![](./images/pots/mq-appliance/lab4/image9a.png)